karlkfi/kpt-config-sync/docs/user_guide.md

 Generally anytime you want to have a workload managed by a distinct person or set of people (e.g. on-call person only for prod workloads, whole development team for dev workloads), it makes sense to create a new namespace.
 If you want to have a common person or set of people be able to perform the same set of operations within a set of namespaces, create a policyspace.

-Stolos with its hierarchical control allows many namespaces to be managed by the same set of people so it's possible to create more granular namespaces for a team of people without incurring additional policy administration overhead.
+Nomos with its hierarchical control allows many namespaces to be managed by the same set of people so it's possible to create more granular namespaces for a team of people without incurring additional policy administration overhead.

 #### Policyspaces

-With Stolos, we give admins the ability to group namespaces together and to form groups of groups through a hierarchy.
+With Nomos, we give admins the ability to group namespaces together and to form groups of groups through a hierarchy.
 We call a non-leaf node in this tree, whose leaves are namespaces, a  policyspace.
 We can think of policyspaces as Organization Units (or Policy Information Point in [XACML](https://en.wikipedia.org/wiki/XACML#Terminology) parlance).
 They exist to delegate policy control to sub organization leaders.
 This approach has been long established by LDAP and Active Directory.

 Policyspaces can be parents of policyspaces and namespaces.
 Policyspace and namespaces must both be globally unique.